pastordesoles/Bloody-Nose-api/README.md

 - (GET) /sessions/list -> Retrieves a list of available sessions when te request contains a valid token.
 Body -> Its body must return a list of sessions.
 - (GET) /sessions/session/:id -> Retrieves a session when te request contains a valid token.
 Body -> Its body must return a session.
 - (POST) /sessions/add -> Allows the user to create a new session.
 Body -> Its body must return an object with a valid session.
+- (DELETE) /sessions/delete -> Allows the user to delete a session.
+Body -> Its body must return an object with a delete confirmation message.

 ## Project Status